guest post by isabella lovett

 Can You Enjoy Chocolate if You Don’t Have a Sense of Smell?

 Approximately one in eight Americans aged over 40 has a measurable smell dysfunction called “anosmia.”
 Because of this condition, they cannot taste food as well, either.
 For instance, people with anosmia may have difficulty differentiating between different types of tea, like English breakfast and peppermint tea.
-One famous entrepreneur who had thie condition was Ben Cohen, the founder and taster of Ben & Jerry’s ice-cream.
+One famous entrepreneur who had this condition was Ben Cohen, the founder and taster of Ben & Jerry’s ice-cream.
 His condition is apparently the reason why his company’s products had so many chunky ingredients and varied ingredients.
 If your sense of smell is less sharp than it used to be, therefore, opt for chunky chocolate products that contain ingredients like sprinkles, popping candy, and crispy bacon.
-Ideal bars to enjoy are chuao’s firecracker, baconluxious with plant-based bacon, and churro!
+Ideal bars to enjoy are chuao’s firecracker, baconluxious with plant-based bacon, and cheeky cheeky churro!

 Most of our enjoyment of food is indebted to their sense of smell.
 Chocolate has hundreds of compounds which, together, produce the exact combination to please and comfort our olfactory senses.
 If for some reason you are unable to smell food temporarily, take heart.
 Texture is the key to enjoying your favorite treat and there are so many different textural experiences to enjoy at chuao.